Hardness: Non-metals are not hard rather they are generally brittle. But diamond is exception. It is the hardest among naturally occurring substances.

 C + O2 ⇨ CO2 + Heat

 When carbon is burnt in insufficient supply of air, it forms carbon monoxide.
 Carbon monoxide is a toxic substance.
-Inhaling of carbon monoxide may prove fatal.
+Inhaling carbon monoxide may prove fatal, even in small quantities.

 2C + O2 ⇨ 2CO + Heat